-Before video chat features came standard on mobile phones (shoot, almost before mobile phones), there was Skype.
-The former king of video calls has added features to keep up with the competition – most notably a feature called Meet Now.
-The new option allows users to quickly join a call just by opening a link on the web.
-In addition, Skype lets users blur their background for extra privacy, use real-time language translation and unlike some of the other apps on our list, call regular phone numbers.
-The video chat app is owned by Microsoft these days, which means Skype integrates with services like Microsoft Teams.
+Before video call features came standard on mobile phones (shoot, almost before mobile phones), there was Skype.
+Launched in 2003, the former king of video calls has added features in an effort to keep up with the booming video call competition — recently they even partnered with the new Space Jam movie so you could have Lebron James in your background.
+Skype lets users blur their background for extra privacy, use real-time language translation and unlike some of the other apps on our list, call regular phone numbers.
+The video call app is owned by Microsoft these days, which means Skype integrates with services like Microsoft Teams.

-Skype has had some privacy concerns in the past, most recently when it came to light that Microsoft, which owns Skype, was allowing its contract workers in China to listen in to Skype calls with no security measures in place.
-It has since changed this practice, but it is a good reminder that even companies with decent security practices in place can handle your private data and conversations sloppily.
-Skype has also been around for a while and has been quite popular for a number of years.
-That's made it a prime target for malware and phishing attacks.
-Users are able to set up two-factor authentication on Skype, which we recommend doing to help keep that conversation you're having with Grandma from being invaded by some angry troll.
+Skype has had some privacy concerns in the past, most notably when it came to light that Microsoft, which owns Skype, allowed contract workers in China to listen in to Skype calls with "no security measures" in place.
+It has since changed this practice, but it is a good reminder that even companies with decent security practices can handle your private data and conversations sloppily.
+Because Skype has been popular for a number of years, it has become a target for malware and phishing attacks.
+Users are able to set up two-factor authentication on Skype, which we recommend to help keep that conversation you're having with Grandma from being invaded by some angry troll.
 Skype doesn't use the stronger end-to-end encryption on phone or video calls, which, boo!
 Users can protect their text chats by enabling “private conversations.”
 Microsoft does collect a fair amount of data and says they may share this with third-parties like Facebook and Verizon for advertising purposes.
 It also says it combines data with third-parties such as data brokers, which can include your location.
 This isn't great.
 It’s also, unfortunately, not uncommon.

 Users can sign in with their email or phone number.
 Skype also recently added a feature called Meet Now that allows anyone to create and share a Skype call without signing up for Skype via a Meet Now link they create on the Skype website.

 What data does the company collect?